flegall/florent-legall-dot-com/src/articles/why-i-write-tests.md

 This allows me to list all use cases I have in mind when beginning work.
 It makes the work way less intimidating.

-After that I can start implementing each use case one by one, I will at some point add more tests as the initial lists was maybe incomplete.
-I can then see how much progress I've made so far.

-We can indeed see this as a todo list.
+After that I can start implementing each use case one by one.
+I will at some point add more tests as the initial lists was probably incomplete.
+I can also see how much progress I've made so far as if it was a todo list.

 ## When tests help me to think and design the software I'm building

-## When tests document the product I'm building
+## When tests document how the product I'm building should behave

+I can easily describe with sentences how the software product I'm writing should behave.

 ```js
 describe("a tv recorder", () => {